-selected semesters Selected examples of Baroque architecture and urbanism with emphasis on relationships between architecture and other arts.
+Selected examples of Baroque architecture and urbanism with emphasis on relationships between architecture and other arts.
 Prerequisite: APH 314.
-General Studies: HU

-APH 446 20th-Century Architecture I. (3) fall
+APH 446 20th-Century Architecture I. (3)

 Architecture in Europe and America from the foundations of the modern movement to the culmination of the international style.
 Prerequisite: instructor approval.
-General Studies: HU